You have accessed the NEBP Engineering course. If you are looking for the Atmospheric Science course, it is here

 Lesson 9: Balloon path prediction and tracking

-• Ballooning path prediction and tracking - New video posted 4/2/23
+• Ballooning path prediction software

 Lesson 10: FAA regulations

-• FAA requirements for unmanned free balloons
+• FAA regulations for unmanned free balloons

 • How to file a NOTAM (Notice to Air Missions)